Omm2005/micrograd/README.md

 micrograd
 =========

 Tiny scalar-valued autograd engine with a minimal neural network library, inspired by Andrej Karpathy’s micrograd.
-It demonstrates how reverse‑mode automatic differentiation works end‑to‑end, with a handful of ops, a simple `Value` scalar type, and a tiny MLP built on top.
+It demonstrates how reverse‑mode automatic differentiation works end‑to‑end, with a handful of ops, a simple `Value` scalar type, and a tiny MLP built on top. too many cool words

 Project Layout
 --------------